How to Create a Customer Journey Map (and Increase Conversions)

 Types of Customer Journey Maps

-You must opt for the correct customer journey map to attain your company’s business goals.
+The correct customer journey map is the best choice for attaining your company’s business goals.

 The three most common types of customer journey maps that you can use are :